 Learning how to shop for a mortgage is mostly about finding and working with the best mortgage lenders.
 Those are the companies that will not only have the largest number of programs but are also more likely to stand behind what they promise upfront.
 After all, they have reputations to maintain!

 Mortgage rates should be similar across the board

 One of the biggest mistakes you can make when it comes to how to shop for a mortgage is placing too much emphasis on low rates.

 There’s no denying that rate is a major factor in the mortgage selection process.
 But since all lenders are essentially funding their loans through three agencies – FNMA, FHLMC, and GNMA – there shouldn’t be much variance in rates from one lender to another.

-If you come across a lender advertising rates well below the industry, it could be a warning sign.
+If you come across lender advertising rates well below the industry, it could be a warning sign.
 For example, a lender may be advertising rates that cannot be locked, which means it isn’t the same rate you’ll get at the closing table.
 Be aware of this tactic, and avoid it at all costs.

-Finding a Mortgage Lender
+Finding a mortgage lender